mitschlagel/mitschlagel/README.md

 ### mit schlagel == "with sticks" 🥁

-### Software Engineer | Mobile UI/UX
+### Software Engineer | UI/UX Junky

 Former Xanga customization guru.
 Watched too much Silicon Valley during the pandemic and now here we are.
-Expert in leveraging SwiftUI to build modern, efficient iOS apps.
-Skilled in revitalizing legacy codebases with clean, declarative architecture.
+Mostly iOS.
 Dangerous in React, React Native, and RESTful APIs.
 MBA student exploring engineering leadership and product management.

 **When I'm not building things:**